 Function – Psoas major is primarily seen as a hip flexor but also flexes the trunk laterally.

-Its other functions can get complicated and are argued extensively among researchers, physiologists, and clinical practitioners.
+The other functions of psoas major can get complicated and are argued extensively among researchers, physiologists, and clinical practitioners.
 For example, it is primarily seen as contributing extending the lumbar spine and compressing the lower lumbar vertebrae, however, when the lumbar is in a reverse curve, the upper sections can, paradoxically, flex the lumbar spine.